htcondor/htcondor-python/docs/htcondor.rst

       Send an X509 proxy credential to an activated claim.

       :param str fname: Filename of the X509 proxy to send to the active claim.

+.. class:: ScheddNegotiate

+   The :class:`ScheddNegotiate` class represents an ongoing negotiation session with a schedd.
+It is a context manager, returned by the :meth:`~htcondor.Schedd.negotiate` method.

+   .. method:: sendClaim( claim, offer, request )

+      Send a claim to the schedd; if possible, the schedd will activate this and run one or more jobs.

+      :param str claim: The claim ID, typically from the ``Capability`` attribute in the corresponding Startd's private ad.
+      :param offer: A description of the resource claimed (typically, the machine's ClassAd).
+      :type offer: :class:`~classad.ClassAd`
+      :param request: The resource request this claim is responding to; if not provided (default), the Schedd will decide which job receives this resource.
+      :type request: :class:`~classad.ClassAd`

+   .. method:: disconnect()

+      Disconnect from this negotiation session.
+This can also be achieved by exiting the context.

 .. class:: _Param